ashishkarnad/sandbox/core/README.md

 In this lesson, we'll create a pipeline to send alerts to Slack.
 (If you'd rather not create a Slack account, you can skip ahead to [lesson 3](#lesson-3-automate-event-production-with-the-sensu-client).)

-**1. Install the Sensu Slack plugin**
+**1. Install the Sensu Slack Plugins**

 Sensu Plugins are open-source collections of Sensu building blocks shared by the Sensu Community.
-In this lesson, we'll use the [Sensu Slack plugins](https://github.com/sensu-plugins/sensu-plugins-slack) to create our pipeline.
+In this lesson, we'll use the [Sensu Slack Plugins](https://github.com/sensu-plugins/sensu-plugins-slack) to create our pipeline.
 You can find this and more [Sensu Plugins on GitHub](https://github.com/sensu-plugins), or check out [Sensu Enterprise's built-in integrations](https://docs.sensu.io/sensu-enterprise/3.1/built-in-handlers).

 First we'll need to install the plugins: